kamazeuci/kodi-movie-preparer/README.md

 # kodi-movie-preparer
+### What this script is
-A python script to rename movie collection directories and leave them tidy in order for KODI to scan them
+A python script to rename movie collection directories and leave them tidy in order for [KODI](http://www.kodi.tv) to scan them.
+You don't really need to use KODI.
+If you want to just standarize the names of your directories, this script could work for you.
+Why KODI?
+I formerly used [Medianizer](http://www.medianizer.com), the Best movie organizer I found for Windows.
+When I evolved into GNU/Linux, I tried to run Medianizer through [Wine](http://www.winehq.org) (windows emulator), but I had some displaying problems.
+Then I found KODI and I sensed it was the solution I was looking for since a long time ago.
+And, of course, Libre Software.

+Some people have been known of copying copyrighted movies in their disks, and using KODI for piracy purposes.
+That use infringes copyright and is not approved by this script original coder.

+### Example
 This is a (supposedly) simply script.
 Its purpose is to achieve clean movie folder naming, like:
 *Movie Name (Year)*.
 i.e:
 * The Elephants Dream (2006)
 * Tetris (2010)
+### Why this?
 Why this format?
 Because it is what KODI recommends: http://kodi.wiki/view/Naming_video_files/Movies#Naming_conventions

 I got overwhelmed by more complex options like [FileBot](http://www.filebot.net), [MediaElch](http://www.kvibes.de/mediaelch) and [tinyMediaManager](http://www.tinymediamanager.org).

-Please notice that this script renames ONLY directories, and not any files.
-So, it has to be run from the root directory where you store your movie collection, and assumes that each directory is a movie.

-This script DOES NOT add a year to a directory that does not already have a year.
-For that, you could try [FileBot](http://www.filebot.net), [MediaElch](http://www.kvibes.de/mediaelch) or [tinyMediaManager](http://www.tinymediamanager.org).  at

-## What This Script Does (and in what situations it works)
+### What This Script Does (and in what situations it works)
 It does the following:
 * Convert underscores("_"), and periods(".") into whitespace. i.e.
     * The.Elephants.Dream(2006) ===> The Elephants Dream (2006)